 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

 AILA Doc.
-No. 17071835 | Dated September 15, 2017
+No. 17071835 | Dated April 19, 2018

-The first appropriations package passed out of the House (H.R.
-3219) on July 27, 2017 attached $1.6 billion for the construction of the wall along the U.S.-Mexico border to funding for the Department of Defense, Veterans Affairs, Military Construction and Energy.
+On July 27, 2017, the House passed H.R.
+3219, an appropriations package that attached $1.6 billion for the construction of the wall along the U.S.-Mexico border to funding for the Department of Defense, Veterans Affairs, Military Construction, and Energy.

-AILA strongly opposed a funding bill that focuses on massive increases in immigration enforcement and border security and result in the deportation of thousands of undocumented people with children, family, and other strong ties to the United States.
+AILA strongly opposed a funding bill that focused on massive increases in immigration enforcement and border security and result in the deportation of thousands of undocumented people with children, family, and other strong ties to the United States.

 Read bill text and current congressional actions:

 AILA and its partners are pushing back strongly on this effort.
 AILA has several resources to offer, helping our chapters and members battle these costly and ineffective funding bill.

 The 2021 Annual Conference took place June 9-12, under the backdrop of a new administration and lingering impacts of the pandemic.
 This year’s virtual program included over 80 sessions and five tracks.Download the Recordings Today